 The shadow price rate for land can be estimated as 0.0906.
-The economic cost for land can be estimated based on the financial cost for land multiplying this shadow price rate (for details on calculation of Shadow Land Price refer Appendix C).
+The economic cost for land can be estimated based on the financial cost for land multiplying this shadow price rate.
+The calculation of Shadow Land Price is shown in Appendix C.